Architecture¶

 - Running

-modal app list --jsonfor each profile - Filtering apps where
+modal app list --jsonfor one profile or every configured profile. - Filtering apps whose description starts with

 - Calling